cgwire/kitsu/docs/first_production/README.md

 to assign: characters, backgrounds, ... from the right part (3).
 If you have selected multiple shots, your selection is also applied to the numerous shots.

-Keep in mind you can also copy a shot filled with assets and paste this asset selection to another shot.
+Remember that you can also copy a shot filled with assets and paste this asset selection into another shot.

 You can see a **+1** or **+10**when you pass over the asset.
 It's the number of times you add this asset, and you can click on it as many times as you need.